worldwidesorrow/Epoch-Admin-Tools/README.md

 	on the server you must add your name and player UID to both (ADMIN_LIST - ADMIN_NAMES) or (MOD_LIST - MOD_NAMES).
 	DO NOT ADD TO BOTH!
 	Note: the SuperAdmin feature adds the base manager and the ability to spawn and save buildings to the map.
 	It is currently still under development which is why it is commented out.
-Do not add your name and UID toggled SuperAdmin at this time.
+Do not add your name and UID to SuperAdmin at this time.

 1. Repack your server PBO.